thetimeofblack/DigitalCookbook-1/README.md

 If you had any questions or constructive suggestions regarding our projects, feel free to write us an e-mail : yichen.hua@stud.fh-luebeck.de<br>

-Project is also presented on [Github](https://github.com/easonHua97/DigitalCookbook)<br>
+Project is also presented on [GitHub](https://github.com/easonHua97/DigitalCookbook)<br>

 ## Brief Introduction to our System
 ***
-Digital Cookbook is a JavaSE-based system which can be run as a desktop application.
+Digital Cook book is a JavaSE-based system which can be run as a desktop application.
 To use our system, the user must firstly register or login.
 After login into our system, the user can either create new recipes, edit or delete recipes that is owned by the user, add/remove recipes as favorite or export the recipes as PDF file containing basic information of the recipe.<br><br>